ahmadhassanch/editable_table/html/readme.txt

 - split cell

-- cursor key movement is not natural
+- cursor key movement is not natural, made some conceptual example in arrow_tab_control
+  > will handle later -- low priority

 - should be able to justify left/right/center a column

 Issues related to merge: